anotherArka/Idris-Number-Theory/README.md

 Next step - 1.
 To identify several important properties of natural numbers and prove them in idris

-            2. To create a separate file containing useful equalities to manipulate natural numbers
+            2. To create a separate file containing useful equalities to manipulate natural number

-            3. Find a total definition of Gcd
+            3. Tidy things up to make it more readable